EvanLovely/alfred--project-helper/readme.md

 - The `~/active-project` directory is erased - it was all symbolic links anyway.
 - An empty `~/active-project` folder is created and the new project selected gets symbolic links created from the sources you've setup: `~/active-project/files`, `~/active-project/site-root`, `~/active-project/theme` and `~/active-project/docs` (Google Docs).
 - Site Root Scripts Run - At the setup, you told what scripts to run in the site root and they run now.
 Useful for things like `git pull`.
 You can edit this at `~/active-project/files/scripts/start-in-site-root.sh`.
+If you don't want that to happen, you can safely delete this file, same with the theme scripts below.
 - Theme Scripts Run - Again, you added this in the setup.
 Useful for commands like `compass watch`.
-You can edit this at `~/active-project/files/scripts/start-in-theme.sh`
+You can edit this at `~/active-project/files/scripts/start-in-theme.sh`.
 - Open Scripts Run - This just opens stuff you want open when you start a project.
 Files, folders, or URLs can be added.
 You can edit this at `~/active-project/files/scripts/open-at-start.sh`.
 I typically have this open:
     - Sublime Text project files
     - Markdown Notes File